primalmotion/bootsig/README.md

 - eventually runs a post script from `/usr/lib/bootsig/post-verify`

 ### User check

 - exit 0 or 1 based on the content of `/usr/lib/bootsig/bootsig-status`

+## Installation

+You can use the PKGBUILD if you are on arch, or run the `install` target from the provided `Makefile`

+    PREFIX= make install

+If you want to install the systemd files:

+    PREFIX= make install-systemd
+    systemctl enable --now bootsig.timer

+If you want to install the pacman hook (Arch and derivatives):

+    PREFIX= make install-pacman-hook

 ## Usage